venugoapalreddy/biztalk-docs/biztalk/core/how-to-modify-btswebsvcwiz-exe-config.md

  This tracing feature uses the Trace class in the .NET Framework.
 For more information about the Trace class, see the Microsoft MSDN Web site at [http://go.microsoft.com/fwlink/?LinkId=67886](http://go.microsoft.com/fwlink/?LinkId=67886).

- For information about **TextWriterTraceListener**, see "TextWriterTraceListener" in the [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Help Collection at [http://go.microsoft.com/fwlink/?LinkId=62267](http://go.microsoft.com/fwlink/?LinkId=62267).
+ For information about <strong>TextWriterTraceListener</strong>, see "TextWriterTraceListener" in the [!INCLUDE [btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Help Collection at [http://go.microsoft.com/fwlink/?LinkId=62267](http://go.microsoft.com/fwlink/?LinkId=62267).

 ## See Also
  [Debugging Published Web Services](../core/debugging-published-web-services.md)